Pterostylis sargentii: Taxonomy and naming

 Pterostylis sargentii was first formally described in 1905 by the British educator, Cecil Rollo Payton Andrews and the description was published in Journal of the West Australian Natural History Society.
 The specific epithet (sargentii) honours the Western Australian pharmacist Oswald Sargent who collected the type specimen.

 Distribution and habitat

-The frog greenhood is found in a wide range of habitats throughout the south-west of Western Australia, but especially between Mullewa and Grass Patch.
+Frog greenhood is found in a wide range of habitats throughout the south-west of Western Australia, but especially between Mullewa and Grass Patch.

 Conservation

 Pterostylis sargentii is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.